nlowe/harbor-tag-retention-proposal/README.md

 * Keep most-recent `x` tags: Keep only the most recent `x` Tags
 * Delete all tags older than `x`: Delete any tag that was created on or before `x` and keep everything else

+### UI

+Here's where I need some help.
+There's not a lot of prior work for this type of feature.
+Most "Retention" style systems seem to just enforce a storage or tag quota instead of allowing for granular rules.
+A lot of these quotas don't maintain themselves automatically for this reason, they rely on developers to interact with the web interface or API to cleanup after themselves in order to stay under quota.
+Perhaps this is a good place to split this proposal, defining a separate proposal for the user interface portion of tag retention policies?

 ### Non-Goals

 This proposal does not seek to cover notifications related to tag retention.
 The